backgroundclouds/CCBblog/_posts/2024-4-30-Myth-of-Intermediation.md

 ******

-And in this arrival and exchange of what was called an **ERA OF GLOBALISATION**, the market did not shake, but it hummed.
+And in this arrival and exchange of what was called an **ERA OF GLOBALZATION**, the market did not shake, but it hummed.
 And in that shake, it was The Agency that saw something it had never seen before.
 A *vision of faux-intermediation* that would return both the dividends of handling, and the dividends of commision and much more.
 #### So what happened
 The Agency went down to the Bureau of Registrations to change its name to Holding Company.
 But not only this, it also wanted the ability to adopt itself.
 - The Bureau admittedly thought this was a bit strange, but The Agency's various legal professionals were able to quash any concerns

-From this point on Holding Company was both its own father, and its own son.
+From this point on The Holding Company was both its own father, and its own son.
 And not only that, it was also able to adopt others into its strange, self-fulfilling relationship.

 **And with this new affinity for self-hood.**
 - The Holding Company was able to take on the role of multiple Shops